2004 United States presidential election in California: Analysis

-California was once a Republican leaning swing state, supporting Republican candidates in every election from 1952 through 1988, except in 1964.
+California was once a Republican-leaning swing state, supporting Republican candidates in every election from 1952 through 1988, except in 1964.
 However, since the 1990s, California has become a reliably Democratic state with a highly diverse ethnic population (mostly Latino) and liberal bastions such as the San Francisco Bay Area and Los Angeles County.
-The last time the state was won by a Republican candidate was in 1988 by George H. W. Bush.
+The last time a Republican candidate won the state was in 1988 by George H. W. Bush.

 In 2004, the state did swing slightly Republican by a 1.9% margin from 2000 due to strong swings in heavily populated San Diego, Orange, Riverside, San Bernardino, Ventura, Kern, Fresno, Stanislaus, and San Joaquin counties, in all of which Bush increased his margin by substantially more than he did nationally, and all of which save San Diego, San Joaquin, and Ventura he won by double digits.
 Bush also won over a million votes in Los Angeles County, the most populous county in the United States; and he held Kerry to a 0.2% margin in Sacramento County (which Gore had won by 4.0%).
 Bush also benefited from strong support by Arnold Schwarzenegger, the state's Republican governor.
 These factors likely contributed to California being closer than expected in 2004.

-Nonetheless, this proved the first time the Democratic Party had won remote Alpine County since 1936 and only the third in that county’s 140-year electoral history, and the first time the Democratic nominee carried neighboring Mono County since 1940, and only the seventh since that county was formed in 1861; Bush thus became the first ever Republican to win the White House without carrying the former county, and the first to do so without carrying the latter county since William McKinley in 1896.
-Kerry further countered Bush's improved performance in Southern California and the Central Valley with large swings towards the Democratic Party in Northern California and the Central Coast.
-He improved on Al Gore's vote share by over 5% in Alameda, Sonoma, Marin, Santa Barbara, and San Mateo Counties, and in the city of San Francisco; and by over 10% in Santa Cruz County; he also improved on Gore by nearly 5% in San Luis Obispo County, although he didn't succeed in flipping it.
-In San Francisco, he became the first presidential nominee of any party in at least over a century to crack 80%, as Bush's vote share dipped below not only what he had gotten in 2000, but below Dole's in 1996.
+Bush remains the last Republican candidate to win San Diego, San Luis Obispo and Ventura counties in a presidential election.
+Fresno, Merced, Riverside, San Bernardino, San Joaquin, and Stanislaus counties would not vote Republican again until 2024.
+He is also the last candidate of any party to win Butte county by a majority.
+This is the last time the Democratic Party failed to obtain at least 60% of the vote until 2024.